 Most important, is the walking stick’s size.
 All the benefits of using a great stick are lost when hiking with one that is either too long, or too short.
 The perfect walking stick should be about 6 inches higher than the elbow.
 Any shorter, and the hiker tends to hunch over; any taller, and the hiker will find it awkward to climb even small hills.

-More and more people are turning to aluminum or titanium “trekking poles” for support on the trail, and understandably so.
+Most hikers use aluminum or titanium trekking poles for support on the trail, and understandably so.
 Trekking poles are lightweight (compared with their wooden counterparts), sturdy, and best of all—adjustable.

 Most trekking poles are made from aluminum or a titanium alloy, so they are extremely lightweight.
 Many of the newer poles weigh as little as 9 or 10 ounces apiece, and are usually sold in pairs.